meesoft/PhotoLocator/README.md

 ![Screenshot](./Screenshot.jpg)

 ## JPEG and raw file preview
 PhotoLocator can also preview JPEG, raw and video files (first frame only) and you can delete unwanted files.
+Note that to be able to preview some raw image formats you need to install the Raw Image Extension from the Microsoft Store.

 ![Screenshot](./SplitViewScreenshot.jpg)